Kenneth Branagh

 Sir Kenneth Charles Branagh (/ˈbrænə/ BRAN-ə; born 10 December 1960) is a British actor and filmmaker.
-Branagh trained at the Royal Academy of Dramatic Art in London and has served as its president since 2015.
-He has won an Academy Award, four BAFTAs, two Emmy Awards, a Golden Globe Award, and an Olivier Award.
-He was appointed a Knight Bachelor in the 2012 Birthday Honours.
-He was made a Freeman of his native city of Belfast in January 2018.
-In 2020, he was listed at number 20 on The Irish Times's list of Ireland's greatest film actors.
+Born in Belfast and raised primarily in Reading, Berkshire, Branagh trained at RADA in London and served as its president from 2015 to 2024.
+His accolades include an Academy Award, four BAFTAs, two Emmy Awards, a Golden Globe Award, and an Olivier Award.
+He was appointed a Knight Bachelor in 2012, and was given Freedom of the City in his native Belfast in 2018.
+In 2020, he was ranked in 20th place on The Irish Times's list of Ireland's greatest film actors.